ravipatelctf/ravipatelctf/README.md

 # 👋 Hi, I'm Ravi
-Welcome to my GitHub profile!
-I'm mostly involved in development of CRUD webapps using JavaScript and Python
+Contributing as an Open Source Developer at TeamShiksha. focusing on database design and API development for roadmaps feature using SQLAlchemy and FastAPI.

 ---